thingsboard/thingsboard.github.io/docs/user-guide/alarm-rules.md

         title: 'In the import dialog, drag and drop the JSON file or choose it manually.
 Click <b>Import</b> to upload the configuration.'
     2:
         image: /images/user-guide/alarm-rules/import-alarm-rule-3-ce.png
-        title: 'If the imported rule was created for a different entity, you may need to update the <b>Target entity type</b> and select the correct profile or entity.<br>Verify that all arguments, telemetry keys, and attributes used by the rule exist in the current environment.<br>- Click <b>Add</b> to save the rule.'
+        title: 'If required, update the <b>target profile or entity</b>.
+Verify that all arguments, telemetry keys, and attributes used by the rule exist in the current environment and update them if necessary.
+Finally, click <b>Add</b> to save the rule.'